What is Ehlers-Danlos syndrome (EDS)?

 You can read more about the signs and symptoms of EDS, by going here.

-Patients are often diagnosed with various conditions that are considered comorbid to EDS – that is the presence of one or more additional disorders that can co-occur with the primary disease or disorder, such as: fibromyalgia, chronic fatigue syndrome/ME, mast cell activation disorders, IBS, gastroparesis and functional GI issues, POTS and other dysautonomia, CRPS/RSD, Raynaud’s and other circulatory conditions, various dermatological conditions, mitral valve prolapse and other cardiac conditions, osteogenesis imperfecta, Chiari malformation, scoliosis, craniocervical instability, tethered cord syndrome and other structural congenital conditions of the spinal column, osteoarthritis and degenerative disc disease, migraines and other types of chronic headaches; and various conditions of the eye, ears, and skin.
+Often times, patients are diagnosed with various conditions that are considered comorbid to EDS – that is the presence of one or more additional disorders that can co-occur with the primary disease or disorder, such as: fibromyalgia, chronic fatigue syndrome/ME, mast cell activation disorders, IBS, gastroparesis and functional GI issues, POTS and other dysautonomia, CRPS/RSD, Raynaud’s and other circulatory conditions, various dermatological conditions, mitral valve prolapse and other cardiac conditions, osteogenesis imperfecta, Chiari malformation, scoliosis, craniocervical instability, tethered cord syndrome and other structural congenital conditions of the spinal column, osteoarthritis and degenerative disc disease, migraines and other types of chronic headaches; and various conditions of the eye, ears, and skin.
 These comorbid can be diagnosed at times, without diagnosing the underlying cause, EDS.

 Currently, there are 6 major types of Ehlers-Danlos syndrome, including Vascular Type, which is considered most severe due to the increased risk of arterial, cerebral, and organ rupture at any age.